Wine Institute

 Additional Information

-An Out-of-State Direct Winery Shipper permit is required to ship wine to consumers.
+An Out-of-State Winery Direct Shipper permit is required to ship wine to consumers.
 This permit may only be issued to a person who holds all state and federal permits necessary to operate the winery at the permitted location and holds a Texas use tax permit.
 The TABC will notify the applicant if a bond is required.
 The appropriate tax collection forms will be mailed to all wineries when they receive their respective permits.

 • Before applying for the TABC’s “Out-of-State Winery Direct Shipper’s Permit”, a winery must obtain a Texas Use Tax Permit from the state.